-She has taken workshops with Kim English and Lesley Rich.
-Other noted artists Susan has studied with include Jeanette LeGrue, Gordon Fowler and Suzanne Kelley Clark.
+She is currently studying with E. Melinda Morrison.
+Other noted artists she taken workshops with include Kim English, Lesley Rich, Jeanette LeGrue and Suzanne Kelly Clark.
 Her work has been shown in The Women’s Museum, The Dallas Contemporary, The Museum of Biblical Art, galleries in Dallas and Santa Fe and can currently be seen in the collection of the Dallas Convention Center Hotel, the Omni.
 She is an award-winning painter and her work is represented in many private collections across the country.
 She has painted “live” at several venues, including the Belo Mansion, the Mansion on Turtle Creek, and the Colonial Country Club.

 *Hamon Arts Library, Jerry Bywaters Special Collections, Southern Methodist University